* U.S. economy adds 223,000 jobs in May vs est. 188,000

 However, investors are keeping an eye out on developments around trade after Washington on Thursday imposed steel and aluminum tariffs on Canada, Mexico and EU.

-Canada and Mexico hit back on Thursday with duties on U.S. goods ranging from orange juice to pork and the European Union was looking to tax bourbon whiskey and Harley motorcycles after on the countries.
+Canada and Mexico retaliated with duties on U.S. goods ranging from orange juice to pork.
+The European Union was looking to tax bourbon whiskey and Harley motorcycles after on the countries.

 “A better economy means potentially higher interest rates and trade wars mean potentially lower demand.
 The market is still trying to figure out if all the outside trade noise is just noise, in which case we are still on a good economic path,” said Rick Meckler, Cherry Lane Investments, A Family Investment Office In New Vernon, New Jersey.

 “Or is it something more meaningful that will eventually interrupt what has been a really long bull market.”

 At 9:51 a.m.
 EDT the Dow Jones Industrial Average was up 223.10 points, or 0.91 percent, at 24,638.94, the S&P 500 was up 21.96 points, or 0.81 percent, at 2,727.23 and the Nasdaq Composite was up 62.42 points, or 0.84 percent, at 7,504.54.